cornishcoder1/the_paper_lounge/README.md

 The main aim of the website is to provide an online community for book lovers, where they can find reviews of books they have not yet read to help inform their reading choices, or post reviews of their own to share experiences and opinions of books they have read.

 General users can:
-- Browse and read existing reviews
+- Browse and read existing reviews.
-- Send messages to the admin via the contact form
+- Send messages to the admin via the contact form.

 In addition, registered users can:
 - Create, update and delete their own reviews.